Vile Villain, Saccharine Show

 - Mon Colle Knights is cheerful and wacky and the enemies usually are the Terrible Trio.
 When they're not, there's Reda, with his bloodstained wings and a fondness for driving people to suicide and subjecting things to splooshy transformations.
 The english Gag Dub toned him down and edited some scenes.

-- The usually light-hearted Pokémon anime (which normally has a goofy and incompetent Terrible Trio composing of two delinquents and a talking Meowth as the primary antagonists) has:
+- The Pokémon anime is usually light-hearted and normally has a goofy and incompetent Terrible Trio composing of two delinquents and a talking Meowth as the primary antagonists, but it still has:

-- The Bigger Bads in Pretty Cure franchise are usually like this.
+- The Big Bads of the Pretty Cure franchise are usually like this.
 One of them is an entity that existed before everything and wants to plunge everything into nothingness, another is a life-hating Eldritch Abomination that turns every planet he visits into sand dunes, yet another is a monster born out of humanity's collective negative emotions, etc etc...
 This is a series that is (supposedly) for little girls in elementary schoolyears.

 - Fruits Basket is an adorable series about a cute high school girl who befriends a lot of pretty boys and the hijinks that ensue.
 Then we are introduced to Akito, who we learn has been committing various forms of physical and psychological abuse on various family members, and has no problem with doing the same to any "outsiders" who look like they're butting in.
 Later, Akito actually becomes sympathetic when her mother, Ren, is revealed to be even worse.

-- Despite Tenchi Muyo GXP being a lighthearted adventure comedy Tarant Shunk still tries to behave as a real and scary Ruthless Modern Pirate.
+- Despite Tenchi Muyo!
+GXP being a lighthearted adventure comedy Tarant Shunk still tries to behave as a real and scary Ruthless Modern Pirate.
 It doesn't help him much.
-Though arguably Tenchiverse is usually so lighthearted precisely because most of its important characters are Eldritch Abominations on vacation.
+Though arguably Tenchiverse is usually so lighthearted precisely because most of its important characters are Cosmic Entities on vacation.
 There's really no credible threat to them possible, which is why they're engaged in those comedic shenanigans just to kill the time.